 The patient is given instruction on how to make all of the connections.
 The patient connects the equipment prior to going to bed in evening.
 In the morning, the patient removes the equipment and returns it to the issuing company.

 Many patients prefer the “at home” version because they are not forced to sleep in an unfamiliar laboratory with a dozen wires attached to their body.
 Other prefer the home test because they are not comfortable with allowing someone to monitor them while asleep.
 Home sleep studies are also attractive to those who have high deductible insurance plans or have no insurance, simply because they are less expensive.

-Insurance company of course prefer the at home test for one simple reason and that is cost.
-At home sleep studies can be conducted for 1/3 or even 1/4 of the cost of a lab sleep study.
+The insurance company, of course, prefer the at home test for one simple reason and that is cost.
+At home sleep, studies can be conducted for 1/3 or even 1/4 of the cost of a lab sleep study.
 Home testing typically costs between $200 – $500.
 Many insurance companies are requiring home testing to be conducted as a primary screening tool for OSA.

 An important consideration for home testing is the likelihood that the patient has OSA.
 A home test is typically offered to those who have a moderate to high risk of OSA simply because a mild case of sleep apnea may be undetectable using at home equipment.